 External attendees can join your meeting right from a browser.
 You can setup a team with external users and schedule or call directly from Microsoft Teams.
 There’s no need to download a plugin or install an app to join a Teams meeting as an external user.
-Click on the video below to see how easy it is to invite an external user to your meeting using the calendar.

 Teams is backed by extensive security and compliance features tied into Azure and the SharePoint backend.
 This allows you to set security in place so private data remains private and internal information cannot be exfiltrated out of the Teams environment.
 Specifically, Microsoft Teams is built with the high security standards: ISO 27001 and SSAE16 SOC one and two.

 No software can prevent all phishing attempts, malware or ransomware attacks, but Microsoft Teams has stepped up its cyber security game in this arena.
 Additionally, Teams supports two-factor authentication and encrypted data (in transit and at rest).